How to Achieve Effective Pain Relief

 • Physical Therapy

-Rest – Avoid strenuous activity and any motion that causes heel or foot pain.
-In some cases a foot wrap is helpful to rest fatigued muscles and inflamed tendons in the foot until you see a doctor.
+Rest – Avoid strenuous activity and any motion that causes shoulder pain.
+In some cases a shoulder sling is helpful to rest fatigued muscles and inflamed tendons until you see a doctor.

-Ice and Heat – Putting ice on your heels and feet for 15 to 20 minutes at a time may help reduce inflammation and pain.
-After about two to three days, when the pain and inflammation in the have improved, hot packs or heating pads may help relax tightened and sore joints and muscles.
+Ice and Heat – Putting ice on your shoulder for 15 to 20 minutes at a time may help reduce inflammation and shoulder pain.
+After about two to three days, when the shoulder pain and inflammation have improved, hot packs or heating pads may help relax tightened and sore shoulder muscles.
 Limit heat applications to 20 minutes per day.

-Oral Medicines – Anti-inflammatory medicines such as Motrin®, Feldene®, Voltaren®, Naprosyn®, or aspirin may help reduce inflammation and foot pain.
+Oral Medicines – Anti-inflammatory medicines such as Motrin®, Feldene®, Voltaren®, Naprosyn®, or aspirin may help reduce shoulder pain due to inflammation.

-Apply your topical solution to both sides of your foot in the soft area just behind your ankle, let it dry and apply a heat compress or pad over the treatment area if possible…wait 5 – 15 minutes and if no relief, you missed the spot on your foot or heel where the nerve is being affected…experiment until you find the right spot…waiting up to 10 minutes each time you try a different spot.
-You must experiment, nerves run through the foot, heel, and ankle area in different places depending on the anatomical structure of an individual.
+Apply either Menastil or CorProfen to a spot about the size of the cup palm of your hand, let it dry and apply a heat compress or pad over the area as indicated on the chart…wait up to 15 minutes and if no relief, you missed the spot on your shoulder where the nerve is being impinged…experiment until you find the right spot…waiting up to 15 minutes for shoulder pain relief each time you try a different spot.

 REMEMBER: Shoulder injuries and the associated shoulder pain could develop into frozen shoulder.
 Listen to your body and make sure that if your shoulder pain persists you will seek professional medical help as soon as possible.